-- Please sign the volunteer log in the adoption office, found near the volunteer entrance.
+- Please sign in (and out) using the 'Cause Connect' mobile app or via 'Get Connected' on the tablet in the adoption office, found near the volunteer entrance.
 You may bring a visitor with you to walk dogs, but they may not handle the leash if they have not completed the dog-walking orientation.
 Please ensure any visitors sign in and complete a visitor waiver form.
 Please ask a staff member or volunteer in the office if you don't know where these are kept. - Children who are at least 13 years old may accompany dog walkers but are not allowed to have control of the leash at any time, even if they have been through orientation.
 This is for insurance liability reasons. - There are poop bags in a large bin near the sign-in station if you need them.
 Please feel free to grab some when you arrive to prepare for your walks. - Note any new signage about temporary or permanent changes to procedures or that ask for volunteer assistance.
 Examples: quarantine procedures, weigh-in weekend procedures, request for dog picture session help.